 Can a commercial SME be a joint lead?

-Yes, provided as the joint lead, the SME is based in England.
+Yes, provided as the joint lead, the SME is based in the UK.
 An explanation should be provided to justify why joint leads are required to lead the proposed research and how this brings value to the application.
+Please note we do not expect foreground IP generated from the research to be jointly owned.

 How many collaborators or partners can be involved in the project?
 And how would the budget be separated between them?
 Under what criteria should we choose the lead applicant?

 Up to 7 collaborators can be involved in the project but you would need to ensure that effective control of the project can be maintained.
-There would also need to be detailed collaboration agreements with all the collaborators to ensure this, particularly to protect what happens to intellectual property and the participants' freedom to operate.
+We expect a single collaboration agreement with all the collaborators to ensure this, particularly to protect what happens to intellectual property and the participants' freedom to operate.
 The budget will be attributed to each collaborator based on the lead applicant cost allocation based on the proposed work.

 How long after the outcome of the submitted application is announced is the funding available for use?

 The project can start as soon as the due diligence and contracting processes have been completed following the announcement of the outcome of the award.
-This can vary based on the project, but should not exceed four months from the date of receipt of the outcome letter.
+This can vary based on the project depending on the complexity of the queries, but ideally, should not exceed four months from the date of receipt of the outcome letter.

 There is no requirement for any contracts to be in place prior to applying for PDA.
+We would expect initial discussions with collaborating partners and data access relevant to the project to have started and to reflect their commitment in the application.
 We request copies of the draft collaboration agreement and any other agreements relevant to the project as part of our due diligence process.
+Where prior agreements are already in place with partners, this should be explained in the proposal and provided during due diligence.

 Are i4i PDA Applications confidential?